Top Tips For Buying a Drive Away Awning For Your VW Campervan

 Completely new to the world of driveaway awnings?
 A driveaway awning is essentially a tent that attaches to the side of your campervan (or motorhome).

 You attach it when you are at the campsite and detach when you want to drive away to explore the area.
 It usually consists of a main living area and an attaching panel.

 The benefits of a drive away awning

-Some people prefer to have a standalone tent next to their camper van but here are the main reasons most people choose a drive away awning over a freestanding tent:
+Some people prefer to have a standalone tent next to their camper van (we do sometimes use this one) but here are the main reasons most people choose a drive away awning over a freestanding tent:

 - it seamlessly attaches to your van to form one big space which is essential in wet weather

 - some campsites require you to pay extra for a freestanding tent